NanMu-SICNU/NISeg-Dataset/README.md

 ========================================================================

-If you find our dataset useful in your research, please consider citing our paper "MBNet: Detecting Salient Object in Low-Light Scenes"
+If you find our dataset useful in your research, please consider citing our paper "Yu Zhang, Yiyue Hu, and Nan Mu, MBNet: Detecting Salient Object in Low-Light Scenes, IEEE International Conference on Systems, Man, and Cybernetics (SMC 2022)."

 In case of any questions, please contact Nan Mu at nanmu@sicnu.edu.cn